 This post commences a little intermission from the current inquiry.
 For, while it is fresh, I’ll pen a report of the four-day Advanced Permaculture Planning and Design Process workshop David Holmgren and I recently co-presented.
-I’ll cover the experience with a post for each of seven parts: how it came about, the four days of preparation directly before, each day of the event itself, and some post-event reflections / future plans.
+I’ll cover the experience with a post for each of six parts: how it came about, the four days of preparation directly before, and then each of the 1, 2, 3, 4 days of the event itself.

 First though, if you’ve not the time or interest to read the full report,1 here’s a short clip of David and I sharing some post-course reflections:

 Not long after Making Permaculture Stronger started, I sent a draft version of this previous post to David, hoping for his feedback.
 To my delight, a lively email conversation ensued, excerpts of which were posted here.
 Details aside, I was grateful for David’s interest and participation in a conversation following and building on my earlier claim that design process is a problematically weak link in permaculture.2